revbayes/revbayes.github.io/tutorials/coalescent/constant.md

 {% section Inference Example %}

 > ## For your info
-> The entire process of the estimation can be executed by using the **mcmc_homochronous_constant.Rev** script that you can download on the left side of the page.
+> The entire process of the estimation can be executed by using the **mcmc_isochronous_constant.Rev** script that you can download on the left side of the page.
 > Save it in your **scripts** directory.
 > You can type the following command into `RevBayes`:
 ~~~